k9ert/nosvid/SETUP.md

 ### Nostr SDK Package Installation Issues

-The nostr-sdk package is used for nostrmedia upload functionality.
+The nostr-sdk package is used for nostrmedia and nostr functionality.
 If you encounter issues installing it, you can still use the rest of the functionality without it.